-The Directors have pleasure in presenting herewith their Forty Fourth Annual Reporttogether with the Audited Accounts of the company for the year ended March 312020.
+The Directors have pleasure in presenting herewith the Forty Seventh Annual Reporttogether with the Audited Accounts of the Company for the year ended March 312020.

 OPERATIONS AND FINANCIAL RESULTS

 |SUMMARY OF FINANCIAL RESULTS AS PER IND-AS || |

 (Figures in 'Lakhs)